Deanna Doty Warfel, Director

 Kathryn trained at the Champaign Ballet Academy and Canada’s National Ballet School.
 After dancing in such ballets as The Nutcracker (Clara), Le Corsaire and Swan Lake (Odile, Pas de Trois) at the Champaign Urbana Ballet, Kathryn moved to Canada to complete her training and join The National Ballet of Canada.
 She has received the Peter Dwyer Award as well as the Erik Bruhn Award, and is a second soloist with the company.

-Erica Johnston, Guest Instructor
+Isaac Lee, Guest Instructor

 Valerie Linsner, Guest Instructor